SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 ```

 ### `Related: uint8_t digitalPinToInterrupt(P)`
 This is an obsolete macro that is only present for compatibility with old code.
-It has nothing do do and simply expands to the sole arguent.
+It has nothing do do and simply expands to the sole argument.

 ## Analog Functions